Daily Leadership Thought #154 – The Importance of Acknowledgment

-I encourage you to identify and acknowledge real accomplishment in your companies, organizations, and communities.
+I encourage you to identify and acknowledge real accomplishments in your companies, organizations, and communities.
 It does take some time and effort to make this happen, but it is worth it.
 The people on the receiving end will appreciate it.
 They are certainly deserving of attention.
 It will also inspire others to achieve similar heights and give them role models to follow so they know how to get there.

-Acknowledgment both recognizes and stimulates high performance.
+Acknowledgement both recognizes and stimulates high performance.

 Related articles